paradime-io/nfl_data_modeling_challenge/README.md

 It stood out to me that one player, Puka Nacua, was a rookie in 2023.
 After doing some research, I learned that Nacua:
 * Was drafted with the 177th pick, meaning he has the highest draft number of the 10 players in this list.
-* Broke the rookie records for both receiving yards and receptions [Source](https://www.espn.com/nfl/story/_/id/39261306/rams-puka-nacua-breaks-nfl-rookie-receiving-yards-record)
+* Broke the rookie records for both receiving yards and receptions ([Source](https://www.espn.com/nfl/story/_/id/39261306/rams-puka-nacua-breaks-nfl-rookie-receiving-yards-record))

-In general, for the top WRs, draft number was not a good predictor of their performance.
-4 of the top 10 were drafted with the 112th or later pick.
+In general, for the top WRs, draft number was not a good predictor of performance.
+4 of the top 10 were drafted with the 112th pick or later.
 ![Top 10 WRs Draft Numbers](./analyses/Visualizations/2023_Top_WR_Draft_Numbers.png)

 ## Snap Counts